drskennedy/qa-kgraph/README.md

 **Step-by-step guide on Medium**: [Customizing Knowledge Graph Generation and Querying for Improved Response](https://medium.com/ai-advances/customizing-knowledge-graph-generation-and-querying-for-improved-response-ef2e269f4395?sk=18773c1bcfdf742073091dfb8d98193a)
 ___
 ## Context
-Knowledge graphs are expected to improve adaptation of LLMs to niche domains, as they capture semantics or relationships underlying these entities unlike RAG, which also suffers from hallucinations.
+Knowledge graphs are expected to improve adaptation of LLMs to niche domains, as they capture semantics or relationships underlying entities captured from internal documents unlike Retrieval-Augmented Generation.
+The latter additionally suffers from hallucinations, which is expected to be better handled by knowledge-graph powered LLMs.

 In this project, we develop a QA application using `LlamaIndex`'s module `PropertyGraphIndex` powered by a locally hosted LLM loaded using `llama-cpp-python`.
 This app is tested using 5 different pre-downloaded models from HuggingFace.
 <br><br>
 ![Knowledge Graph](/assets/kgraph.png)